The chromatic number of the plane with an interval of forbidden distances is at least 7: Conclusion

 \section{Conclusion}

-It is clear that the arguments used in this paper can be applied to a wider class of problems.
-For example, it is not necessary to require a regular hexagon with unit side inscribed in a unit circle.
-A weaker condition, namely that $6$ arcs of unit diameter do not cover the unit circle, is sufficient.
+It seems that the arguments used in this paper can be applied to a wider class of problems.
+For example, Property \ref{property3} is not necessary.
+The different condition, namely, that $6$ arcs of unit diameter do not cover the unit circle, is sufficient.
 This is true for negative curvature of the surface and false for positive curvature.
 Nevertheless, let us leave the formulations of maximum generality outside the scope of this paper.

 In the private communication, D{\"o}m{\"o}t{\"o}r P{\'a}lv{\"o}lgyi pointed out that the same formulation for the sphere $S^2(r)$ of a sufficiently large radius $r$ can lead to a different answer.
 As was shown in work by P{\'e}ter Ágoston~\cite{agoston2020lower}, at least $8$ colors are required if two the same colors are at a distance more than $1$ apart.
 Such coloring, following paper by C. Thomassen~\cite{thomassen1999nelson}, is called \emph{nice}.
 It is unclear what happens if we drop this condition.
 In the case of a sphere, is it true that the lower estimate for nice colorings equals the estimate for colorings with a forbidden interval?